 When using leveraged trading methods traders can play both sides of the market by ‘buying’ the asset and going long, or ‘selling’ the asset by going short.
 When ‘buying’ and going long, traders are entitled to the assets dividend payment and will receive it in their account as normal.
 However, for traders who wish to ‘sell’ or short their stock, they are charged the dividend’s value accordingly.

-When investing in stocks with a high dividend rate it may be very useful to view the history of the stock’s dividend and analyse other company fundamentals that could influence the business’ ability to pay dividends.
+When investing in stocks with a high dividend rate it may be very useful to view the history of the stock’s dividend and analyse other company fundamentals such as a company's valuation.
+All of these factors could influence the business’ ability to pay dividends.
 Beyond analysing the dividend history and company fundamentals, it can also be useful to analyse how other companies in that competitive space are performing.

 In the end, you cannot guarantee a company is going to pay a dividend, or earn enough to match or exceed their last dividend payments.
 However, you can make a decision based on a number of valuable metrics such as the variables covered, to make the most informed decision possible.

 Browse our hub for stocks to watch >

 Stock dividends yields are calculated by dividing the annual dividends per share by the price per share.
 This data is usually taken from the previous year’s financial report.
 Learn more about how to trade shares with a high dividend yield.

 Investing in dividend stocks offers relative stability and could help create a more balanced investment portfolio, as well as low effort-to-reward income.
 Companies consistently paying dividends are usually large-cap or blue-chip, with some exceptions.
 Read more about trading blue-chip stocks.
 However, companies can slash their dividend at any point if they are facing economic hardship or uncertainty, so this should be considered when opening a position on a dividend stock.

 How are stock dividends paid?